UB-LMU/DataCite_BestPracticeGuide/BestPracticeGuide.md

 * Leibniz Supercomputing Centre

 If you wish to publish your research data in one of these institutions, this guide helps to make your submission compliant to best practices in the context of research data management.

+This guide is also designed to be reused by other institutions as well.

 To create the DataCite-XML file for the project you want to describe, we recommend to you to use our [DataCite-Generator [external link]](https://dhvlab.gwi.uni-muenchen.de/datacite-generator/).
 This tool is kept in sync with this guideline, safe for transmission times inbetween versions.
 If you want to create metadata for research data on a scale that is too large for manual procedures, please contact one of the institutions named above.